VPN Is Not a Silver Bullet - Understanding How Tracking Still Works

 - Disable IPv6 or confirm your VPN tunnels IPv6 traffic

-- Regularly test for leaks using IP Checker's DNS leak test
+- Regularly test for leaks using a dedicated DNS leak test site such as dnsleaktest.com

 Case 2 - WebRTC Leaks Revealing Your Real IP